connormckelvey/jumpcloud/README.md

 ### TLS

 Im many cases, a microservice may not need to be the termination point for a TLS connection and a TLS sidecar / reverse proxy will do.
-But in this application, the main functionality is password hashing, so it would make the most sense to actually start a TLS server to provide end-to-end encryption.
+But in this service, the main functionality is password hashing, so it would make the most sense to actually start a TLS server to provide end-to-end encryption.